 A permit is required year-round to float any section of the San Juan River between Montezuma Creek and Clay Hills.
 From November through February, the permit is free.
 From March 1 to October 31, there is a fee for the permit.
 The cost depends on the number of people and the stretch of the river you are floating.
 Maximum group size is 25 persons.
 No pets are allowed.
-Launch calendars, permit application forms, and other permit information are available on the San Juan River Permits Webpage.
+For more permit information, visit the San Juan River Permits page.
 A number of commercial outfitters also offer guided trips on the river.

 No permit is required to hike or drive designated routes within the San Juan River SRMA.
 Dispersed vehicle camping is allowed upstream of Comb Wash, along the Lime Creek Road, or in the Mexican Hat area only.
 Vehicle camping is restricted to previously disturbed areas within 150 feet of designated routes.
 Campfires are allowed with a fire pan.
 Campers must have a carry-out toilet system.